How to Tell if Your Dog Has Cancer? 8 Common Signs

 We have diagnostic imaging tools to get a deeper look into your dog’s condition.
 This equipment helps us check your dog’s chest, bones, organs, soft tissues, joints, and other areas where the tumors could be located.

-Our team can also do a fine needle aspiration, a method in which a sample of cells is collected and then examined under a microscope.
+Our team can also do a few lab tests.
+One of them is a fine needle aspiration, a method in which a sample of cells is collected and then examined under a microscope.

 A biopsy is often the definitive test for diagnosing cancer.
 We do this by taking a larger sample of tissue from the mass or tumor.
 Once we get a sample, we’ll start examining it to determine the type of mass it is and other descriptive factors we need.